FloofyReal/WeGAN/README.md

 Base of the code base is [Improved Video GAN github](https://github.com/bernhard2202/improved-video-gan), because of their nicely kept repo and usage of the Tensorflow.

-I will try to reconstruct the repo to Python3, as well, the newest Tensorflow (TODO).